 There are many other researchers that have either built upon or developed other approaches that work just as well or even better than the Montessori approach.
 We strive to constantly update our program to include the best approaches that work.

 Our program combines all this research and incorporates the actual Alberta Education Curriculum into a comprehensive, high quality educational experience.
 We don’t restrict ourselves to any one of way of providing Early Childhood Education.

-We require children to be 4 years old by December 31st for our Scholars Program.
+We require children to be 4 years old by December 31st for our Scholars Program (Solo Preschool Program).

 We require children to be at least 3 years old at the time of attending our Summer Program.

-Starting our program the year your child turns 3 will deliver the best results.
+Starting our solo preschool program the year your child turns 3 or even our Discovery Program when your child turns 2 will deliver the best results.
 This means starting off in either in our Prep Program followed by our Scholars Program.

 Some may believe that a 3-year-old child is too young to learn, but this is actually an ideal time to start.
 What your child learns, depends greatly on how the material is presented to them.
 Your child’s mind is like a sponge at this age and can soak up information at a very high rate.
 Our highly qualified and experienced staff use research-based approaches to deliver highly effective programming.
 As long as the content is being delivered in a fun and structured way, your child will learn a great deal.
 Children act much differently in a classroom setting than at home.
 They begin Kindergarten with confidence and skills which allow them to excel and stay ahead of the curve.

 When children begin Kindergarten, they are often overwhelmed by their surroundings, the number of children in the classroom, school expectations and being away from their parents.
 By providing children with an opportunity to experience classroom like surroundings and expectations before they enter school, they are better able to adjust and are more confident in their learning abilities.
 They also learn how to socialize with their same-age peers making a much easier and more successful adjustment to Kindergarten or the 1st Grade.